hiwm0126/go-clean-arch-sample-app/README.md

 # go-clean-arch-sample-app

-The App is a sample application implemented in Golang using Domain-Driven Design (DDD) and Clean Architecture principles.
+This App is a sample application implemented in Golang using Domain-Driven Design (DDD) and Clean Architecture principles.

 ## Layered Architecture Overview